oryon-dominik/dotfiles/basic-tutorials/how-to_windows_installation.md

 - Fork the repo using [hub](https://github.com/github/hub) (`git clone <url>`) switch to the directory and `git fork` it
 - Customize the Environment-Variables in `.env.example` and save them as `.env`
-- Create a list of your installed vscode extensions in `settings/programs/vscode` with:  `code.cmd --list-extensions > extensions.list`
+- Create a list of your installed vscode extensions in `settings/programs/vscode` with:  `code.cmd --list-extensions > vscode_extensions.list`
 - Commit the changes to your fork

 ## Installation